openhab/openhab-addons/bundles/org.openhab.binding.bsblan/README.md

 | id        | -       | Yes      | Integer | Specific parameter identifier (numeric value)                                            |
 | setId     | value of `id` | No       | Integer | Parameter identifier used for set requests (numeric value).<br />If not specified it falls back to the value of the `id` property. |
 | setType   | `SET`   | No       | String  | Message type used for set requests.
 Possible values are: `INF` or `SET`.<br />If not specified or unknown it falls back to `SET`. |

+Note: If you would also like to use the binding to set parameter values, ensure you have flashed the BSB-LAN adapter in write mode (see your `BSB_lan_config.h`)

 ## Channels